1. What is peptic ulcer disease?

 b.
 Young to middle aged people.

 c.
-Patients who constantly take certain medications, such as aspirin, cortisone and
+Patients who constantly take certain medications, such as aspirin,

 NSAIDS.